lhug/advent-of-code/README.md

 Check in each "phase" separately, so I can review my own thought processes.

+## 2023, Day 3, Phase one

+Horrible, horrible problem, as I rarely work with problems like this.
+Let's see where this goes.
+I completely expect this to require the "free" numbers in phase two, but let's see where this is going.

 ## 2023, Day 2

 Expected to have to manipulate the expected values, too.